membase/ns_server/README.markdown

     make && make test)
   * Create a sym link from the for_release northscale memcached that you just built to <REPO_ROOT>/priv/memcached
+  * Create a sym link from the for_release northscale memcached ./libs/default_engine.so to <REPOT_ROOT>/priv/engines/default_engine.so
+  * If your sym links are correct, you should be able to cd <REPO_ROOT>/priv and run: ./memcached -E ./engines/default_engine.so -vvv
-  * Make sure that the default_engine.so created when building the for_release northscale memcached is on your LD_LIBRARY_PATH (in OS X this is the DYLD_LIBRARY_PATH).
+  * If you're not doing sym links, instead make sure that the ./libs/default_engine.so and ./libs/bucket_engine.so created when building the for_release northscale memcached and bucket_engine are on your LD_LIBRARY_PATH (in OS X this is the DYLD_LIBRARY_PATH).
 Or...
-  * Create a sym link from the for_release northscale memcached ./libs/default_engine.so to <REPOT_ROOT>/priv/engines/default_engine.so
   * Just a general note, if you are making changes to the config file and these changes don't appear to be reflected in the start up procedures, try deleting the <REPO_ROOT>/data dir.